sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 This week, looking for a project, I decided to explore some more robust back-up options.

 After asking Mastodon for recommendations and searching around just a bit, I decided to give [restic](https://restic.net/), a "modern backup program" that uses encryption, a try.
+(Restic's docs has a section on [its threat model](https://restic.readthedocs.io/en/latest/100_references.html?highlight=threat#threat-model), if you're interested.)
+It's not clear to me if restic, by default, compresses your files, so if you need that you may want to look elsewhere.

 ## Using restic